brkrizic/cloud-drive-rs/README.md

 ## 🎯 Purpose

 This project is developed as part of a Distributed Systems course to demonstrate practical implementation of a real-world cloud-native distributed architecture using modern serverless technologies.

+## Development History

+This project was originally developed and maintained in a private Gitea repository during development.

+The GitHub repository is a migrated/public version prepared for project submission.

+The original development history and timeline are preserved in Gitea.